Staging of hypopharyngeal squamous cell carcinoma is performed using the TNM staging system.

 Neonatal neuroblastoma accounts for less than 5% of all cases and carrie...

-Neoplasms of the spinal canal encompass a range of tumours which arise from or involve the spinal cord, theca and nerves.
+Neoplasms of the spinal canal encompass a range of tumours which arise from or involve the spinal cord, theca and spinal nerves.

 Nephroblastomatosis refers to diffuse or multifocal involvement of the kidneys with nephrogenic rests (persistent metanephric blastema).